Online marketing specialist: the power of senior expertise

 Align marketing goals with business objectives.
 Define KPIs and reporting structure.

-Month 2-3: Execution and optimization
+Month 2-3: Execution and optimisation

 Implement data-driven campaigns with continuous A/B testing and performance monitoring.